awsdocs/aws-elemental-mediastore-user-guide/doc_source/security_iam_resource-based-policy-examples.md

 ## Allow read access to all MediaStore resources<a name="iam-policy-examples-for-mediastore-actions-read-only-all-resources"></a>

 To access the AWS Elemental MediaStore console, you must have a policy that defines which actions you are allowed to take on MediaStore resources in your AWS account\.
-The IAM policy below provides the following permissions:
-+ The section for the `mediastore:List*` and `mediastore:Describe*` actions allow read\-only access to all resources that you create in MediaStore\.
+The IAM policy below provides the following permissions\.
+The section for the `mediastore:List*` and `mediastore:Describe*` actions allows read\-only access to all resources that you create in MediaStore\.
-+ The section for the `cloudwatch:GetMetricData` action allows the service to obtain metrics from Amazon CloudWatch\.
-This portion of the policy is required\.
-+ The section for the `iam:PassRole` action allows IAM to *pass* a role to MediaStore that allows the service to communicate with IAM in order to assume a role on behalf of the service\.
-This allows the service to assume the role later and perform actions on your behalf\.
-This portion of the policy is required\.

 ```
 {